mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 To run applications on MATLAB Web App Server, you need to create applications using MATLAB Compiler.
 For more information, see [Create Web App](https://www.mathworks.com/help/compiler/webapps/create-and-deploy-a-web-app.html) in the MATLAB Compiler documentation.

+# Get Network License Manager MAC Address
+>**NOTE:**The network license manager MAC address is available only after the deployment to the cloud is complete.
+To get the MAC address of the network license manager:
+1. Log in to the Network License Manager for MATLAB dashboard using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
+1. Click Administration > License.
+1. Copy the license server MAC address displayed at the top.

+# Upload Apps
+1. Select the `webapp<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
+1. Select `File shares` from the left navigation pane under the `Data storage` category.
+1. Select the `webapps` file share and click the `ctfs` folder.
+1. Click `Upload` to browse and upload your app by following the prompts.

+# View Log Files
+1. Select the `webapp<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
+1. Select `File shares` from the left navigation pane under the `Data storage` category.
+1. Select the `webapps` file share and click the `logs` folder to view the logs.

 # Architecture and Resources
 Deploying this reference architecture will create several resources in your resource group.